jacobitosuperstar/jacobitosuperstar.github.io/content/posts/nepobabies/index.en.md

 them as an after though, because they never are what I want them to be, and before you think about Djando Rest-Framework, I want to tell you that it doesn't solve either some of the issues that you would normally encounter, like query optimizations.
-This guide is for people that do not enjoy infinite dependencies, have fun reinventing things, or just enjoy the ability of being able to do your own custom solutions to your own custom problems.
+This guide is intended for people who want to avoid infinite dependencies and enjoy designing their own solutions, tailored to their needs.

 As part of my Django project structure I like to have a base application called `base` where I will put much of my custom packages that will be used through